A step-by-step guide for California residents on eligibility, required documents, the application process, and how to avoid a denial.

 For a detailed breakdown of each stage, the SSDI appeal timeline guide for California walks through what to expect at every level of the process.
 The key takeaway is that starting your application as early as possible gives you a significant advantage — SSDI does not pay retroactively beyond 12 months before your application date.

 You are not required to work with an attorney to apply for SSDI.
 However, having a qualified disability lawyer on your side makes a meaningful difference — especially if your claim is at the appeal stage or involves a complex medical condition.
-A disability lawyer can help you:
+A social security attorney can help you:

 Most SSDI attorneys in California work on a contingency basis — meaning there is no upfront cost.
 Their fee is capped by federal law at 25% of your back pay, up to a maximum set by the SSA.
 You pay nothing unless you win.